nasa/CCDD/README.md

 ## CCDD version 2

-*** CCDD version 2 has changed the way that the json import/export works. you can now import and export entire databases.
+*** CCDD version 2 has changed the way that the json import/export works.
+You can now import and export entire databases.
 Check CCDDv2 users guide for more details ***

 Version 2 redefines the behavior of command tables.
 Command arguments are no defined as columns within a command table.
 Instead, the command table has a column that is a reference to a structure table; this structure defines the command argument(s).
 The version 2 user's guide is updated to provide further details.